onabz/Help-Eli-Escape/README.md

   * Set up an account on Heroku.
   * From the Heroku dashboard click the “Create new app” button and then name the app.
   * Select your region and then click "Create app".
-  * Click on the settings tab and go to the Config vars section.
+  * Click on the settings tab and go to the Config Vars section.
   * Click on the "Reveal Config Vars" button.
   * In the field for Key type PORT and in the field for Value type 8000 then click on the Add button.
   * Next go to the Buildpacks section and click on "Add buildpack", select Python and click "Save changes".